 - Frequent status meetings tend to reduce the prevalence and impact of scope creep.
 Consider enacting the Agile method of daily Standup meetings which are super short, super focused status meetings.

 - As projects (and sub-projects) are completed, be sure to hold a post mortem meeting that covers what worked, what didn't and what needs to change.
 These meetings tend to provide exceptionally useful feedback that can inform future projects and even help sub-projects still in process take a turn for the better.

 - Communicate, Communicate, Communicate!
-Use your agency management system to make sure everyone on the team is continuously aware of what's going on, who's doing what, where the assets are and what the status is.
-AMS systems like Advantage's AQUA allow you to communicate with the entire team and manage all your projects all from the same place.
+Use your agency management system to make sure everyone on the team is always aware of what's going on, who's doing what, where the assets are and what the status is.
+AMS systems like Advantage allow you to communicate with the entire team and manage all your projects all from the same place.
 It's a comprehensive approach that makes project management infinitely easier.

 Successfully managing scope creep is essential for every agency and something every agency must learn to do.
-Advantage's AQUA agency management system can help.
+Advantage agency management software can help.
 Schedule a free online demo and start managing scope creep more effectively today!